Ultraman: Towards the Future

-Ultraman: Towards the Future, released in Japan as Ultraman Great (ウルトラマン, Urutoraman Gurēto), is a Japanese–Australian tokusatsu science fiction television series produced as a co-production between Tsuburaya Productions and the South Australian Film Corporation.
-It is the 10th installment in the Ultra Series, the first series to be produced during Japan's Heisei period and the third foreign production in the franchise after Ultraman: The Adventure Begins.
+Ultraman: Towards the Future, released in Japan as Ultraman Great (ウルトラマン, Urutoraman Gurēto), is an English-language tokusatsu science fiction television series produced by Japanese company Tsuburaya in partnership with the South Australian Film Corporation (SAFC).
+It is the tenth instalment in the Ultra Series, the first series to be produced during Japan's Heisei period and the second English-language production in the franchise after Ultraman: The Adventure Begins.

-Despite being co-produced by an Australian studio and filmed in Australia, the series never aired in Australia, and instead was released direct to video and LaserDisc in Japan on September 25, 1990.
-The series aired in the United States in 1992, and in Japan in 1995.
+Despite being filmed in South Australia, the series did not initially air in Australia and instead was released direct to video and LaserDisc in Japan on 25 September 1990.
+The series aired in Japan in 1991 (rerun in 1995), and in the United States in 1992.
+The success of the series in the U.S. would inspire the creation of a follow-up production filmed there, Ultraman: The Ultimate Hero.

 Premise

 Jack Shindo and Stanley Haggard are members of the first crewed expedition to Mars, and on the red planet find a giant sluglike monster, Gudis.
 Suddenly the alien giant, Ultraman Great, arrives and fights Gudis, but is knocked down for a period.
 Shindo is pinned by a rockslide and Haggard tries to escape in their ship, but it is blown up by Gudis.
 It is then that Ultraman Great gets up and when he is on the verge of victory, Gudis metamorphoses into a virus and travels to Earth, where it plans on corrupting all life, mutating other creatures into monsters and awakening existing ones.
 Needing a human host to survive on Earth, Ultraman Great joins with Jack, allowing him to become the colossal alien when all seems lost.
 He joins the Universal Multipurpose Agency, or UMA, in order to help them battle the monsters.

 Halfway through the series Super Gudis reappears, more powerful than before.
 It imprisons Ultraman Great, but Jack distracts it by ultimately showing it the futility of its mission.
 Even if it does manage to corrupt all life, eventually there will be nothing else left to corrupt.
 The distraction allows Ultraman Great to break free and destroy Super Gudis once and for all.
 For the rest of the series, the environmental themes are stronger and the monsters usually arise from human pollution.

 In the series finale, a doomsday scenario begins with the appearance of two powerful monsters, Kilazee and Kodalar, both of which try to wipe out the human race for abusing it.
 Ultraman Great is defeated by Kodalar, but Jack survives.
 Ultimately the humans use an ancient disc to destroy Kodalar by reflecting its own power at it, Ultraman Great defeats Kilazee and carries it into space, separating Jack from him and restoring him on Earth as a normal human.
 The victory is seen as another chance for the human race.